Owez/devconf/README.md

 ## Running

 Simply run `./devconf.sh`.
 This is made for specifically ubuntu and it's derivatives (linux mint, kubuntu, xubuntu) but (should) work on debian.
+Make sure to change out the "Add git username/passwords" in the `devconf.sh` file or you'll be commiting using my email for git!

 ## Extras